mdsb100/AMDQuery/README.md

 ## Usage

-> See [homepage](http://mdsb100.github.io/homepage/).
+> See [homepage](http://mdsb100.github.io/AMDQuery/).
 But it is compressed.

-> You can node server.js after input "localhost:8080/document/app/app.html" in browser.
+> Also See [homepage](http://mdsb100.github.io/AMDQuery/document/app/app.html).
+It is uncompressed

 ### Using in mobile